 Fatty liver disease cannot be treated without any medication.
 In fact, the condition is treated by making lifestyle changes, including losing weight, controlling sugar and cholesterol levels, especially triglycerides – the major kind of fat that causes fatty liver.

-Additionally, the medications used to treat diabetes, also known as ‘insulin sensitizers’ have shown to improve the condition of fatty liver disease.
+Additionally, the medications used to treat diabetes, also known as ‘insulin sensitizers’ have been shown to improve the condition of fatty liver disease.

 Diabetes and Liver Health: How to Look After Your Liver?

 There are multiple ways to cleanse your liver, mainly with lifestyle changes.
-However, a diet too plays a crucial role in improving liver health.
+However, a diet too, plays a crucial role in improving liver health.
 Here are some food types that are known for liver cleansing.

-- Consume grapefruit, carrot, garlic, green leafy vegetables, apple and walnuts
+- Consume grapefruit, carrot, garlic, green leafy vegetables, apple and walnuts.

-- Olive oil is known to be the best for liver health
+- Olive oil is known to be the best for liver health.

-- Use lemon or lime juice and drink more green tea
+- Use lemon or lime juice and drink more green tea.

-- Prefer alternative grains including millet, quinoa, and buckwheat
+- Prefer alternative grains including millet, quinoa, and buckwheat.

-- Add cruciferous vegetables to your diet including cabbage, cauliflower, and broccoli
+- Add cruciferous vegetables to your diet including cabbage, cauliflower, and broccoli.

-- Use turmeric in most of the foods
+- Use turmeric in most of the foods.

 Diabetes and liver health go hand-in-hand; however, this does not mean that having diabetes will automatically result in fatty liver disease.
 Since the factors that affect sugar levels are the same that automatically increase the risk of fatty liver disease, even treating the factors can help in the prevention of the condition.